 To make the on-site visit as efficient as possible, have maintenance records on apparatus and equipment available.
 These should cover the last five years and include pump tests, hose tests, ladder tests, maintenance and inspection reports and more.
 The fire protection analyst will send you a specific list of what we need from your department.
 There’s no need to make copies of the records in advance; just have the records available.
 If we need copies, the analyst will ask for them at the visit.

 The analyst will also need to gather information about fire operations, training, fire code enforcement, public fire safety education, and fire investigations.
 In some communities, one or two people handle all these tasks, and in other communities, multiple people do.
 The fire protection analyst will work with you before the visit to determine who can answer our questions.

 What to do if you have questions

 In every step of a PC evaluation, our goal is to work with you to make the evaluation process smooth.
 We are always here to help you understand the process and make it as efficient for you as possible.
-If you have any questions, contact us.
-You can call us at 206-217-0101 Monday through Friday, 7:30 a.m. to 4:00 p.m.
-Or, you can email the Public Protection team by clicking here.
+If you have any questions, call us at 206-217-0101 Monday through Friday, 7:30 a.m. to 4:00 p.m. and ask to be connected to the Vice President of Public Protection.